Monday, June 29, 2015

 Monday, June 1, 2015

-On Monday, June 01, 2015 by Adria in
+On Monday, June 01, 2015 by Adria in new releases

 It's cover reveal time!
 We're happy to give you a first glimpse of ENTANGLEMENT by Katie Rose Guest Pryal.
-For the official ENTANGLEMENT cover reveal and an excerpt, please visit Traveling With T
+For the official ENTANGLEMENT cover reveal and an excerpt, please visit Traveling With T.

-And for a taste of ENTANGLEMENT, check out the prequel, LOVE AND ENTROPY, free on Amazon
+And for a taste of ENTANGLEMENT, check out the prequel, LOVE AND ENTROPY, free on Amazon!

 ENTANGLEMENT is set for release in paperback and ebook formats June 15.